briankoser/sfc-listeners-guide/episodes/0234-taking-a-stand-on-the-stand.md

 last_listen: 2019-09-20
 recommendation: yes
 recommendation_reason: Interesting discussion of The Stand and King's oeuvre in general
-archivist_note: made a plan for the project, read it
 ---
 After three years, {% work "The Stand" %} readalong is complete.